Through-Foliage Surface-Temperature Reconstruction for Early Wildfire Detection: Abstract

 \section{Abstract}

-{We introduce a novel method for reconstructing surface temperatures through occluding forest vegetation by combining signal processing and machine learning.
-Our goal is to enable fully automated aerial wildfire monitoring using autonomous drones, allowing for the early detection of ground fires before smoke or flames are visible.
-While synthetic aperture (SA) sensing mitigates occlusion from the canopy and sunlight, it introduces thermal blur that obscures the actual surface temperatures.
-To address this, we train a visual state space model to recover the subtle thermal signals of partially occluded soil and fire hotspots from this blurred data.
-A key challenge was the scarcity of real-world training data.
-We overcome this by integrating a latent diffusion model into a vector quantized to generated a large volume of realistic surface temperature simulations from real wildfire recordings, which we further expanded through temperature augmentation and procedural thermal forest simulation.
-On simulated data across varied ambient and surface temperatures, forest densities, and sunlight conditions, our method reduced the mean square error (RMSE) by a factor of 2 to 2.5 compared to conventional thermal and uncorrected SA imaging.
-In field experiments focused on high-temperature hotspots, the improvement was even more significant, with a 12.8-fold RMSE gain over conventional thermal and a 2.6-fold gain over uncorrected SA images.
-We also demonstrate our model's generalization to other thermal signals, such as human signatures for search and rescue.
-Since simple thresholding is frequently inadequate for detecting subtle thermal signals, the morphological characteristics (shape and extent of heated areas) are equally essential for accurate classification.
-Our experiments demonstrated another clear advantage: we reconstructed the complete morphology of fire and human signatures, whereas conventional imaging is defeated by partial occlusion. }
+{We present a method to reconstruct surface temperatures through forest vegetation by combining signal processing and machine learning, enabling fully automated aerial wildfire monitoring with drones for early fire detection.
+Synthetic aperture (SA) sensing reduces canopy occlusion but introduces thermal blur.
+To overcome this, we train a visual state space model to recover subtle thermal signals of partially occluded soil and fire hotspots from blurred data.
+To address limited real-world training data, we generate realistic surface temperature simulations using a latent diffusion model, temperature augmentation, and procedural thermal forest modeling.
+On simulated datasets, our method reduces RMSE by 2-2.5 versus conventional thermal and uncorrected SA imaging; in field experiments on hotspots, RMSE improved by 12.8-fold and 2.6-fold, respectively.
+Our approach also generalizes to other thermal signals, including human signatures, capturing morphology and extent --critical where simple thresholding fails-- while conventional imaging struggles with partial occlusion. }

 \keywords{image restoration, visual state space models, latent diffusion, vector quantized variational autoencoders, synthetic aperture sensing, drones, aerial imaging}